mrc-ide/odin/README.md

 # Special functions that will be allowed

-* `length` and `dim`; for getting matrix dimensions of 1 and multidimensional arrays (respectively)
+* `length` and `dim`; for getting matrix dimensions of 1 and multidimensional arrays (respectively) [done]
 * a reasonably large set of mathematical constructs, including all basic R operators (not all implemented yet)
 * something to declare arbitrary functions available to R (for initialisation only and not for the derivatives calculations) as it's ok to wear that cost once.
 * something to declare and use arbitrary pure C functions.

 # Initial conditions

 In contrast to deSolve, models produced by `odin` will compute their own initial conditions.
-This is because it is usually convenient to specify initial conditions in terms of parameters shared with the dynamic parts of the model.
+This is because it can be convenient to specify initial conditions in terms of parameters shared with the dynamic parts of the model.
 Support for user-specified (i.e. non-compiled) parameters is available via the function `user`, which currently only accepts scalars.

-# deSolve compatibility

-This package is designed to solve large sets of differential equations where it is not necessarily feasible or convenient to manually construct the state vector.
-As such, an additional "initialisation" step will be needed in addition to the deSolve calls.
-In a returned model, the initialisation function *must* be called before integration.

-An alternative approach would be to include the initial state in the "parameters" object.
-That would probably do an OK job of initialising while staying a bit closer to the deSolve interface; it also guarantees that the delay functions will always get access to the values.

-# Development plan
+# User parameters

-* Scope the core features we want to support:
-  - R'ish DSL
-  - delay differential equations
-  - generation of initial conditions from parameters
-  - compilation to C code
-  - array indexing for equations
-* Construct a roughly working version with a bunch of test cases
-  - implemted in BM, and output saved to CSV files
-  - implemented naively in R for deSolve; speed is not an issue here
-  - implemented with our DSL
-  for each of the test cases we'd check that the generated model compiles and gives the same output.
-The BM to R checks will be done but really simple.
+Typically, ODEs form a part of a larger bit of machinery (e.g., inference in a ML or Bayesian framework) where they will be repeatedly evaluated at a series of parameters.  `odin` allows for "user" parameters, which may include defaults.
+Some support is provided for accepting arrays (1, 2 and 3 dimensional) as user parameters too.

+# Generating package code

+Currently the approach is focussed on generating code at to be used within one session, but soon the package will have helpers to generate code for a package.

 # Limitations